dotoole/linux_conf/README.md

 linux_conf
 ==========

-Config for linux development environments
+Config for my linux development environments

+includes

+- Xmonad config and scripts for an Xmonad session
+- build helper scripts
+- display mode scripts using disper